 Tower of London Ice Rink

 Set in the shadow of the formidable Tower of London and the elegant Tower Bridge, Tower of London Ice Rink is one of London’s best ice rinks—if not the very best one.
 Open for about eight weeks over the holiday period, the Tower of London Ice Rink has the most festive atmosphere.
 Even if you’re just there to watch, you can enjoy some seasonal treats from the on-site Ice Rink Café & Bar.
 Go for a classic hot chocolate, brimming with gooey, melting marshmallows.
 Or try a warming Cornish pasty, which is a baked pastry pocket filled with savory, hot meat.
 After spending the afternoon or evening on ice, retire to your very own London Perfect apartment.
 We have plenty of cozy options and some even come with their very own fireplaces.

 Hyde Park Winter Wonderland Ice Rink

 Every winter, London’s iconic Hyde Park turns into a winter wonderland—literally.
 Hyde Park Winter Wonderland is a massive winter-theme fair for all ages.
 There are carnival rides, attractions, activities, entertainment and a Christmas market.
 (Make sure you arrive hungry because there’s plenty of Christmas food too.)
 There’s also an ice rink, which is actually the largest ice rink in the United Kingdom.
 The huge rink is set up under a fan of sparkling fairy lights around Hyde Park’s Victorian Bandstand in the park’s southeast corner.
-(It’s closest to the four-level Spencer and the elegant Lennox London apartments.)
+(It’s closest to the four-level Spencer apartment.)

 Skate at Somerset House